 However, in the ‘’fast state’’ your body will not have access to a consumed meal, therefore energy will be taken from the stored fats.
 Burning fat is definitely a positive thing and explains why people lose weight.

 People that don’ fast will have normal insulin levels, there will be enough glucose in the bloodstream and the food they take in will be stored as fats.
 Energy will be gain from burning the sugars.

 The main advantage is that while being in the ‘’fast state’’ your body will burn fat instead of sugars which is the main reason why people lose weight while still eating the same food as before!

 Intermittent fasting plans

 - Other people take a 24-hour break from eating.
-For example, they eat like usual and they finish dinner at 8, than they skip all meals for the next 24 hours.
+For example, they eat like usual and they finish dinner at 8, then they skip all the meals for the next 24 hours.

-Weekly intermittent fasting is also a popular way and may be the best way to start!
+Weekly intermittent fasting is also a popular way and maybe the best way to start!
 You can start by doing it once a week.
-For example, you can have your last meal on 2 pm on Monday and start fasting until Tuesday 4 pm.
+For example, you can have your last meal at 2 pm on Monday and start fasting until Tuesday at 4 pm.
 James clear explains it perfectly by visualizing some awesome schedules.